modyo/modyo-docs/docs/en/platform/core/key-concepts.md

 ![Preview bar](/assets/img/platform/preview-bar.png)

-With the preview mode you can view the editable versions of all the elements as a whole, or you can choose to use the published versions of some elements, using the selectors in the bar.

 The elements you can interact with in the preview bar are:

 * **Templates selector**: Allows you to switch between the published and editable versions of the elements belonging to the template builder.